 Throughout the years, Gleaner has continued to grow and add more products and services for its members.
 On the financial side, assets total over $1.3 billion dollars, ensuring that our certificates are a secure and sound foundation for any financial plan.
 Year after year, we continue to be rated one of the top fraternal benefit societies in the country.

 On the community engagement side, Gleaner also claims many successes.
 The Samaritan program was introduced to Gleaner arbors in 1995.
 Designed to recognize arbors for the benevolent acts and hours of service they perform, Gleaner gives out "Star Awards" and money that arbors donate to their communities based on the number of charitable activities completed.
-During the 2015-2016 Samaritan program, Gleaner arbors earned more than $575,886 for community donations and designated beneficiaries received a total of $41,300.
+During the 2017-18 Samaritan program, Gleaner arbors reported 42,424 hours of volunteer service.
+Arbors donated $512,560 to their communities.
 Learn more about arbors.